All Episodes

 The whole show comes alive when I screw up.

-And after the um, after each day's shooting, then there is the sit-down interview with me and the producer off camera.
+And after each day's shooting, then there is the sit-down interview with me and the producer off-camera.

-And the producer says to me, in one of these, this is a Tuesday or Wednesday of last week.
+And the producer says to me, in one of these, it's a Tuesday or Wednesday last week, did you ever think, did you ever dream that you would be on the golf channel getting lessons from Hank Haney?

-The real question is, Hank Haney gets rid of Tiger Woods for six months with Rush Limbaugh on TV.
+I said, well, the real question is, did Hank Haney, the real question is, Hank Haney gets rid of Tiger Woods for six months with Rush Limbaugh on TV?

 I'd take that deal.